gophercises/link/README.md

 **4. A few HTML examples have been provided**

 I created a few simpler HTML files and included them in this repo to help with testing.
 They won't cover all potential use cases, but should help you start testing out your code.

+**5. The fourth example will help you remove comments from your link text**

+Chances are your first version will include the text from comments inside a link tag.
+Mine did.
+Use [ex4.html](ex4.html) to test that case out and fix the bug.

+*Hint: See [NodeType](https://godoc.org/golang.org/x/net/html#NodeType) constants and look for the types that you can ignore.*

 ## Bonus